 Where Are Twin Cities Metro New Homes

 Lakeville led with 35 permits issued.
-Following was Lake Elmo with 30, then by Woodbury with 27 and Plymouth with 21.
-Otsego and Dayton both tied with 17 permits each.
+Following was Lake Elmo with 30, then Woodbury with 27, and Plymouth with 21.
+Otsego and Dayton are both tied with 17 tickets each.

-I’m still feeling positive that 2019 will continue to be a year of brisk home sales activity.
+I’m still optimistic that 2019 will continue to be a year of brisk home sales activity.
 The prospect of lower interest rates will lessen the impact of higher prices, but without doubt, inventory and affordability will continue to challenge first-time homebuyers.

 Twins Housing Data April 2019 compared to April 2018

 - closed sales down -6.9%

 - days on the market until closing up 5.7%

 - inventory of homes for sale down -1.2%